ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/index.md

     decision one could make
   - doing code review of other students' compilers

-  We plan for 6 total assignments.
-There will be opportunities for later assignments to count towards credit for earlier assignments.
+  We plan for 6 total assignments – this ended up being 7!
+There will be opportunities for later assignments to count towards credit for earlier
+  assignments:

+  - The grade for Boa will be the _max_ of HydraBoa's grade and Boa's grade
+  - The grade for Diamondback will be the _max_ of Eastern Diamondback's grade and Diamondback's grade
+  - We managed to reach 7 assignments, but did not change the cutoffs, giving more ways to reach the grade thresholds for assignments

 - **Code Demos** are the exams for the course.
 Twice during the quarter you will meet in-person with the instructor and/or a TA for a code review of a